 "Timing works great if you go from your grand entrance right into your first dance," says Brand.
 "This keeps the formalities and the fun going.
 You can dance for a full song for your first dance, or fade out two minutes in.
 You can also add a dance set consisting of three to five songs after the first dance to get the energy up before dinner."

-The first two toasts in the wedding reception timeline are considered welcome toasts and they are typically offered by the parents or a family member of the bride and groom.
+The first two toasts in the wedding reception timeline are considered welcome toasts and they are typically offered by the parents or a family member of the newlyweds—traditionally, the father of the bride speaks first.

 7:45 - 8:30 p.m.
 Dinner